konflux-ci/quality-dashboard/README.md

 And three Service Level Indicators (SLIs):
 - **green**: means that the bug meets the defined SLO.
-- **yellow**: means that the bug is almost not meeting the defined SLO.
+- **yellow**: means that the bug is almost meeting the defined SLO.
 - **red**: means that the bug is not meeting the defined SLO.

 | **SLO**                          | **Target Value**                                                                                                                                    | **SLIs**                                                                                                                                                                                                                                                   |